Why Sugar Cravings Hit Right After Eating & How to Fix It?

 4. Eat roti or rice last

-This pattern slows glucose absorption, stabilizes insulin, and reduces the sweetness signal that fuels sweet cravings.
+This pattern slows glucose absorption, stabilizes insulin, and reduces the sweetness signal that fuels sweet cravings and food cravings.

-If you’ve ever searched how to stop sugar cravings without giving up your favourite foods, this is one of the simplest places to begin.
+If you’ve ever searched how to stop sugar cravings without giving up your favourite foods, this is one of the simplest and most effective lifestyle tips to begin.

 A Morning Trick That Makes a Big Difference

-A small portion of natural fruit in the morning gives the brain’s reward system a gentle start.
+A small portion of natural fruit in the morning supports your energy levels and gives the brain’s reward system a gentle start.
 This reduces the intensity of sweet cravings after meals later in the day.

 Many people notice that their urge to snack on sweets drops significantly when they eat fruit early, especially if they often feel, “I can’t stop eating sweets in the evening.”